Updated: Oct 12

-At biologit we’re making transparency an integral part of our development process, and we’re excited to release the first fact sheet for biologit MLM-AI’s Suspected Adverse Event model and get feedback from the AI and pharmacovigilance community.
+At biologit we’re making transparency an integral part of our development process, and we’re excited to release the first fact sheet for biologit MLM-AI’s Suspected Adverse Event model for assisting medical literature monitoring workflows in pharmacovigilance, veterinary and medical device surveillance.

-Model FactSheets were introduced by (Arnold et al, 2019) where they are defined as documentation artifacts disclosing key characteristics of an AI system: how data was curated, the model design decisions, its intended use and trade-offs.
+Model Factsheets were proposed by (Arnold et al, 2019) as documentation that discloses key characteristics of an AI system: how data was curated, model design decisions, intended use and trade-offs.
 This improved understanding can play a valuable role in the risk management of AI systems.

 In addition, the emerging regulatory guidance for AI in Pharmacovigilance (Huysentruyt et al, 2021) and the valuable resources from the AboutML initiative from the partnership on AI also helped us formulate our version which currently outlines: